Reputation Management: What You Need To Know

 We’ve seen many of our clients choose a mix of these tools to promote their businesses in a positive way.
 If your company has an important milestone such as a big anniversary, a press release from a local news outlet like the Central Penn Business Journal might be a great way to let your customers and the general public know.

 If you are involved in several events and organizations throughout your community, sponsoring the next bake sale or 5k might be another great way to get your name in front of a wider audience.
-These efforts not only show potential customers that you’re an active company with milestones and accomplishments, it can also show that you’re civic-minded and have great ties to the community.
+These efforts not only show potential customers that you’re an active company, it can also show that you care about and have great ties to the community.

 Reputation management has been a central topic of concern for marketing and PR professionals for years.
 Whether you’re a master of social media or love uploading fresh content to your WordPress powered website, taking effective steps to building and maintaining a strong relationship with customers is one of the best ways to cut through the clutter and grow your business.